-Students begin the MSW program (the first year in the standard program) focused on basic social work values, knowledge, and skills to enable the student to work with various client systems.
-Following these foundation level courses, students pursue an advanced practice concentration in Mental Health or Child & Family Services.
+Students begin the MSW program (the first year in the standard program) focused on basic social work knowledge, values, skills, and cognitive and affective functioning to enable the student to work with various client systems.
+Following these foundation-level courses, students pursue an advanced practice concentration in Mental Health or Child & Family Services.

 Foundation Year Practice Framework

 In the initial stage of the program, students build on an undergraduate base with requisite knowledge about basic human systems, including:

 - Biological systems